 Iman Vellani - Ms. Marvel

-On the same front as Rambeau, Ms. Marvel will soon debut in her own Disney+ series before teaming up with other heroes in The Marvels.
-But there's always a chance Ms. Marvel will remain absent from the main Avengers franchise as she instead plays a role in the Young Avengers or Champions.
+Ms. Marvel just made her debut in her own Disney+ series before teaming up with other heroes in The Marvels.
+But there's always a chance that Ms. Marvel will remain absent from the main Avengers franchise as she instead plays a role in the Young Avengers or Champions.
 Perhaps Carol Danvers will bring Kamala Khan and Monica Rambeau along for the ride in The Kang Dynasty, especially after Iman Vellani's hero just became an instant fan favorite.

 Tatiana Maslany - She-Hulk